Solomon's Love Song

 The remainder of Solomon's love song is a bit mushy.
 It's filled with the lovers' expressions of admiration and praises for each other; which more or less speak for themselves and require neither explanation nor comment.

-To cap our remarks, I'd like to borrow a pertinent line from the 1995 movie "Sabrina" staring Julia Ormond, Harrison Ford, and Greg Kinnear.
+To cap our remarks, I'd like to borrow a pertinent line from the 1995 movie "Sabrina" starring Julia Ormond, Harrison Ford, and Greg Kinnear.

 While strolling with a friend in Paris, Sabrina expressed her feelings for Kinear's character David, who at the time was living back in the States.
 Sabrina and David weren't an item; they'd never dated nor had he even once shown the slightest interest in her; yet Sabrina regarded David as the love of her life, and had only good things to say about him.
-But Sabrina didn't know the real man; rather, her David was a fantasy.
+But Sabrina didn't know the real man; rather, her concept was an imagination, i.e. a fantasy.

 After Sabrina told her friend how that thoughts of David keep her company, the friend remarked: